Testing Multi-Subroutine Quantum Programs: From Unit Testing to Integration Testing

 In practice, testing quantum programs can be broken down into three steps: (1) writing testing scripts; (2) executing them on hardware or a simulator; and (3) analyzing the results.
 A testing script for a subroutine contains several testing cases, each of which involves generating input states and checking output states.
-Like testing classical programs, a well-designed testing tool can help test engineers complete testing tasks more efficiently.
-Based on the properties of quantum programs and the testing process mentioned above, we propose four basic functional requirements that a testing tool for multi-subroutine quantum programs should provide:

 If the testing task runs on a quantum simulator, the main problem is the execution efficiency.
 The cost of classical computer simulating quantum computation is exponential, and thus, we can only run target programs with limited scale.
 In this situation, we need to design the testing scheme under a limited scale carefully.
 Example~\ref{example:limited} shows how to design the testing scheme on a limited number of qubits.